kivy/kivy/doc/sources/guide2-index.rst

 .. warning::

-    We are currently refactoring the whole Programming Guide.
+    We are currently re-factoring the whole Programming Guide.
 This is a work in progress, and might changed at any time.

 .. toctree::
     :maxdepth: 2

     guide2/basic
+    guide2/readingdoc
+    guide2/environment
+    guide2/config
+    guide2/architecture
     guide2/events
     guide2/widgets
     guide2/graphics